Thomas Markle: Personal life

 Markle married student and secretary Roslyn Loveless in 1964; they had met the year before at a campus party at the University of Chicago.
 They had two children, Yvonne Marie Markle (who later changed her name to Samantha) in 1964 and Thomas Wayne Markle Jr. in 1966, before divorcing in 1975.
+In a 2019 interview with Daily Mirror Loveless accused Markle of having extramarital affairs during their marriage, allegations which he denied.

 He married Doria Ragland at the Self-Realization Fellowship Temple of Paramahansa Yogananda in Hollywood, Los Angeles, on December 23, 1979, officiated by Brother Bhaktananda.
-Their daughter Rachel Meghan Markle (known by her middle name), who later became the Duchess of Sussex, was born on August 4, 1981.
+Their daughter, Rachel Meghan Markle (known by her middle name), who later became the Duchess of Sussex, was born on August 4, 1981.
 The couple split when their daughter was two years old.
 Their marriage ended in divorce in 1987.
-Both parents contributed to raising Meghan and, at the age of 9, she started living full-time with her father as Ragland pursued a career.
-He paid for Meghan's entire private education from preschool at Hollywood Little Red Schoolhouse to Northwestern University as well as other living expenses.
+He won a California State Lottery prize in 1990, "scooping $750,000 with five numbers, which included Meghan's birth date".
+Both parents contributed to raising Meghan and, at the age of nine, she started living full-time with her father as Ragland pursued a career.
+He paid for Meghan's private education from preschool at Hollywood Little Red Schoolhouse to Northwestern University as well as living expenses.
 In addition to his regular job, Markle spent time helping with lighting for plays and musicals at Immaculate Heart High School, which Meghan attended.

 In 2016, Markle filed for bankruptcy for a second time over a debt of $30,000.
-He lives in Rosarito, Mexico.
+He lived in Rosarito, Mexico, before moving to Cebu, Philippines, in 2025.

 In May 2018, Markle underwent a heart surgery days before his daughter Meghan's wedding to Prince Harry.
 In May 2022, he was hospitalized after suffering a stroke.